-Imagine that some of your customers are sharing and enjoying a cheesecake.
-Do you think each of them appreciates it the same way?
-If they were told that it is reduced in fat, would the taste remain the same?
-Would their perception stay intact if peers expressed their dislike due to too high levels of sugar or if they were eating it alone at home?
+Imagine your customers sharing and savoring a cheesecake together.
+Would they all appreciate it in the same way?
+What if they were informed that it has reduced fat content - would the taste stay the same?
+And how would their perception be affected if others expressed dislike due to high sugar levels, or if they enjoyed it alone at home?

-To get relevant results from sensory tests, we need to apply specific evaluation rules:
+To obtain relevant results from sensory tests, we follow specific evaluation rules:

-At Puratos all sensory evaluations are conducted according to these guidelines: internal tests with our expert sensory panels in our dedicated sensory laboratories, as well as external tests with end-consumers in our Sensobusses or Sensoboxes .
-This way we ensure that we measure people's reactions to products’ taste in a valid and reliable way.
+At Puratos, we conduct all sensory evaluations in line with these principles.
+Our expert sensory panels carry out internal tests within our dedicated sensory laboratories, while we also engage end-consumers in external tests using our Sensobusses.
+This meticulous approach ensures that we measure people's reactions to product taste in a valid and reliable manner.